 These buses generally run around the outskirts of the city and they are not really important if you visit Istanbul like a tourist.
 This bus can get you from the European side to the Asian side.
 However, you won’t find the metro buses in the tourist zones.

 In Europe there are two lines in service , the T1 line from Kabataş allows easy access to Sultanahmet and the T4 line that goes north – west of the city.
-It runs from 6am to 12pm.
 The tram in Istanbul is very clean and air conditioned.

 You can reach the main attractions of the city with T1 line.
 I recommend that you use it as is really cheap and fast and definitely easiest way to get to the old town.

 You will find two nostalgic trams in Istanbul and they look like out of an old movies.
 The first is on the European side and it runs down the Istiklal Street from Taksim Square.